+The Commission on Accreditation of Athletic Training Education (CAATE) defines, measures, and continually improves Athletic Training education.
+WJU's AT Program is in good standing with CAATE and is currently accredited through the 2024-25 school year.
 As a CAATE accredited program, students completing WJU's graduation requirements may sit for their Board of Certification exam at the end of their final semester.
-WJU currently has a three-year first-time passing rate of 83% including 100% this past year (national average at 81%).
-Our students also score higher than the national average within each domain of athletic training.
+WJU currently has a three-year aggregate first-time passing rate of 92% (national average 83%).
+Our students traditionally score higher than the national average within each domain of athletic training as well.

 Graduates will go on to work in a variety of settings, including high school, college and professional sports, clinics, hospitals, and industry.
 The Wheeling Jesuit athletic training program also is a perfect undergraduate degree for those wanting to continue on for a doctoral level physical therapy degree at Wheeling Jesuit.

 - The most up-to-date campus facilities allowing students to experience modern technologies, theories and health care concepts and application.